-This title is not suggesting that IBS is made up in your head but the article focuses on the fact that there are many underlying issues that can contribute to digestive system being sent out of balance and this disruption is what is leading to your symptoms.
+This title is not suggesting that IBS is made up in your head.
+The article in fact focuses on discussing that there are many underlying issues that can contribute to digestive system being sent out of balance.
+It’s this disruption that is leading to your symptoms.

-By identifying which ones are most relevant to you and addressing them that we work towards bringing about lasting change.
+By identifying which underlying factors are most relevant to you and addressing them that we work towards bringing about lasting change.